How Easy Is It To Take Your Dog To France?

 So yes, we wanted to take her with us… what now?

 Well, it’s really not that hard.
 Plus, presuming that you’re a responsible dog owner and already have your pet microchipped and vaccinated, the cost really isn’t very high either.

 (NB – if, like us, you own a rottweiler – or any other mastiff-type breed – it’s very important to read this post about taking a rottweiler to France since new laws were passed)

 Step 1 – Book your Holiday!

 Many people seem to believe that it is illegal in France for holiday properties to refuse pets.
-This sin’t the case – the law came in for long-term rental properties, NOT short holiday stays.
+This isn’t the case – the law came in for long-term rental properties, NOT short holiday stays.
 So you’re still at the whim of property owners when you’re searching for a place to stay.
 And of course, some properties will be more suitable than others.
 We used www.HomeAway.co.uk which has a pet-friendly option in the search function (with 22,723 properties for you to look through!), but still studied the properties carefully.
 Was there plenty of shade for the dog during the heat of the day?
 Is there plenty of space for playing?
 Is it close to a road?
 Is the property secure?
 Actually, it’s many of the questions you’ll already be asking if you’re taking young children with you!